borbware/unity-basics-course/programming/best-practices.md

 * When do you have bad *structure* in your code?
 * Cases of *code smell*:
-  * When changing one thing, you need to change something completely unrelated
+  * When changing one thing in code, you have to change something completely unrelated to make it work.
-  * Having to jump between code files constantly when writing/reading code
+  * When writing/reading code, you have to jump between code files constantly.

 ## Principles for better structure